neilotoole/sq-web/content/en/docs/detect/index.md

 name (`actor_id`) and type (`INTEGER`), as well as other attributes such as nullability.

-However, this doesn't hold for all sources, in particular file-based sources such as `CSV`.
+However, this doesn't hold for all sources.
+In particular, it's not the case for some file-based sources such as `CSV`.
 Let's say we add a CSV file:

 ```shell
 $ sq add ./actor.csv